Parliamentary constituencies in London: 1997 to 2010

-Since 2010
+2010 to 2024

 The constituencies were redrawn for the 2010 election.
-All 73 constituencies are contained within Greater London.
-Constituencies cross borough boundaries between Barking and Dagenham, and Havering; Brent and Camden; Harrow and Hillingdon; Kensington and Chelsea, and Hammersmith and Fulham; Redbridge and Waltham Forest; Bexley and Greenwich; Bromley and Lewisham; Kingston upon Thames and Richmond upon Thames; Lambeth and Southwark; and Westminster and the City of London.
-They are all borough constituencies.
+All 73 constituencies were contained within Greater London.
+Constituencies crossed borough boundaries between Barking and Dagenham, and Havering; Brent and Camden; Harrow and Hillingdon; Kensington and Chelsea, and Hammersmith and Fulham; Redbridge and Waltham Forest; Bexley and Greenwich; Bromley and Lewisham; Kingston upon Thames and Richmond upon Thames; Lambeth and Southwark; and Westminster and the City of London.
+They were all borough constituencies.

 For representation by party, see sections North West, North East, South West and South East.